vladkozlov/musicstore-api-app/README.md

 ## Api key validation

-API key should be in HEAD as a key "x-api-key" and uuid api key value.
+API key should be in HEADER as a key "x-api-key" and uuid api key value.

 ### Key is valid